 - One of the largest New Year celebrations is held in what Australian city?

-- According to the National Insurance Crime Bureau it was revealed that more ____ got stolen on New Year's Eve.
+- According to the National Insurance Crime Bureau, it was revealed that more ____ get stolen on New Year's Eve than at any other time of year.
 Fill in the blank.

 - Who hosted the New York City New Year's Eve festivities until the early 1970s??

 - What famous person took over the festivities in the 1970s?